Communicating with your instructors, TAs, and classmates

 Part of creating a beneficial learning environment for yourself includes finding ways to engage with the material, your classmates, and instructor.
-Who knows, communication with your instructors, TAs, and classmates might be central to you getting that A!
+Communication with your instructors, TAs, and classmates are central to your success in a remote environment!

 Below are some tips for setting up respectful and effective lines of communication with the people in your environment to create a positive learning community.